 The Leverhulme Trust's website is likely to address most questions.
 For other queries, you are welcome to contact the Centre's director.

-The Centre will endeavour to select and inform its successful candidates by Tuesday, 21 January.
+We will endeavour to select and inform successful candidates to be put forward by the CSR by Monday, 21 December.
 Successful candidates will normally have a monograph in press, or will at the very least have had their book proposal accepted.
 The CSR has been very successful in recruiting fellows to this scheme, including in recent years Drs Sara Trevisan, Marta Celati, and Claudia Daniotti.